 OEM vs Aftermarket Locking Wheel Nuts

 Aftermarket locking wheel nuts are becoming more popular with added security benefits such as a spinning collars.
-They are often higher quality to those that come from the dealership.
+They are often a much higher quality to those that come from the dealership too.
 Some benefits of using an aftermarket locks include: